Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 The Lyapunov exponents for asymptotically de Sitter space are plotted in figures \ref{fig:lam0 ds} and \ref{fig:lam1 ds} alongside the GR results.
-Again we find curves for $\lambda^{(0)}$ that are very similar to GR in form, diverging most near the minimum mass limit. $\lambda^{(1)}$ similarly diverges most from GR near $\bar{M}_{\rm{min}}$, and converges for large mass.
+Again for small $\alpha$ we find curves for $\lambda^{(0)}$ that are very similar to GR in form, diverging most near the minimum mass limit, with the larger $\alpha$ curves being pushed to a different region of parameter space like usual (and similarly for $\lambda^{(1)}$).
 The low-mass reduction of instability in the 0th order exponent is comparable the the asymptotically flat case, though less dramatic.
 The leading order corrections seem to care less about $\alpha$ near $M_{\rm{min}}$, as the stability increases significantly for all curves near this point.